>

 Count matrix files for DESeq2/edgeR

-As discussed in https://github.com/gpertea/stringtie/issues/126, for paired-end reads, the summed read counts may not match the actual number of reads.
-However, it seems this output is typically used as-is.
+As discussed in https://github.com/gpertea/stringtie/issues/126, when using paired-end reads, the summed read counts may not match the actual number of reads.
+However, in practice, the output is typically used as-is.

 RNA-Seq Data Analysis Software